 Use DIY Scented Sachets for Your Home, Car & Everywhere In-between

 Where you can use your brand-new DIY scented sachet?
 Pretty much anywhere you can think of!
 Some ideas:

 - Your car: tuck them under the seats, in that little cubby under the radio, or under the strap on your visor.
 Just don’t hang them from the mirror.
 You really shouldn’t hang anything there!

-- Closets: hang it on a hanger towards the back, pop them into out of season coats, or even just toss them into the corners at the back of the closet.
+- Closets: hang them on a hanger towards the back, pop them into out-of-season coats, or even just toss them into the corners at the back of the closet.